Optical Flow Algorithms Overview

 • distance_update_rate: a float between 0 and 1.
 It defines the update rate of the distance between the center of the cluster and new events.
 It is used as a gain for the low pass filter computing the size of a CCL.
 It defines how fast it will converge.
 The closer to 0, the more filtered (thus less reactive) the size estimation will be.
 The closer to 1, the more sensitive to new events it will be.

 • damping determines how fast the speed estimation of a CCL will converge.
 The damping ratio influences the decay of the oscillations in the observer response.
+It corresponds to the damping factor of a 2nd order linear system.
 A value of 1 is for critical damping, while a value of 0 produces perfect oscillations.
-The system is underdamped for values lesser than 1 and overdamped for values greater than 1.
+The system is underdamped for values smaller than 1 and overdamped for values greater than 1.

 Damping influence over the filtered signal